Family of woman beheaded in Tenerife issues statement

 "We can't thank them enough."

-A warrant for the arrest of Mr Deyanov, after a previous court appearance, was issued three days before the attack.'Time to grieve'
+A warrant for the arrest of Mr Deyanov, after a previous court appearance, was issued three days before the attack.

 The statement, issued through the Missing Abroad charity, said Mrs Mills-Westley's family had been reassured the Spanish investigation was being handled effectively and that justice would be served.